jennyhuangg/nominee_predict/README.md

 We used three datasets -- information about nominees available at nomination time, their confirmation text hearings, and information about the future cases they hear and vote on.

+## Dataset cleaning

+TODO

-## Running data generation
+## Feature set generation
-These are the commands we used to generate our data.
+This is how we generated our data.

 ### Merge Justice and Case data